CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### MLAG and BGP Example

-The example configuration below consists of three bonds for MLAG, each with a single port, a peer link that is a bond with two member ports, and three VLANs on each port.
+The example configuration below shows an MLAG configuration where leaf01 and leaf02 are MLAG peers, and leaf03 and leaf04 are are MLAG peers.
+There are three bonds configured for MLAG, each with a single port, a peer link that is a bond with two member ports, and three VLANs on each port.
 BGP unnumbered is configured on the leafs and spines.

 {{< img src = "/images/cumulus-linux/mlag-config-peering.png" >}}